nelbok/eno-creator/README.md

     Any help to improve the project is okay.

     Last update:
-    - The project compile
+    - All features works !
-    - OpenGL Preview doesn't work...
-The code need to be updated (file src/opengl/opengl class)
+    - OpenGL preview works !
-    - Added some sample but without the OpenGL Preview... :(
+    - Added some samples, test3.eno is used for screenshots